5.2.1 Arrangements for payment

 Establishing a payment arrangement

 The Public Governance, Performance and Accountability Act 2013 (PGPA Act) section 63 gives the Finance Minister the power to modify the terms and conditions on which an amount owing to the Commonwealth is to be paid to the Commonwealth.
-These powers have been delegated to all accountable authorities, which includes DHS, and provide the delegation to certain officers within DHS to arrange for a parent to pay a debt by instalments.
+These powers have been delegated to all accountable authorities, which includes Services Australia, and provide the delegation to certain officers within Services Australia to arrange for a parent to pay a debt by instalments.

 Arriving at a negotiated payment arrangement can be a useful first step in the enforcement process.
 It is often a more efficient way to assist a parent to meet their child support obligations than other methods of administrative enforcement.

 The nature of an arrangement will differ depending on the circumstances of the case.
-In making a payment arrangement, DHS will consider:
+In making a payment arrangement, Services Australia will consider:

-- the effect of the arrears on the child/ren who would benefit from payment,
+- the effect of the arrangement on the child/ren of the assessment

-- the protected earnings amount (if a payer is employed), and
+- the protected earnings amount (if a debtor is employed), and

-- the need to make sure that any amount deducted is not so high that a parent sees it as more attractive to leave their employment (if a parent is employed).
+- the need to make sure that any amount deducted is not so high that the debtor sees it as more attractive to leave their employment (if the debtor is employed).

 An arrangement may include the following features: